 - Consent can be given when making an appointment on My Turn, or you may print, sign and bring this consent form with you

-- Those scheduling their second dose of the COVID-19 vaccine must bring the original vaccination record card given to them with their first dose showing they were vaccinated by the Long Beach Department of Health and Human Services.
+- Those scheduling their second, third or booster dose of the COVID-19 vaccine must bring the original vaccination record card given to them with their first dose.

 Mobile Vaccination Team

-Mobile vaccination is being offered as a service for individuals who are not able to travel to the Long Beach Convention & Entertainment Center vaccination site, such as those in skilled nursing, elder care, sober living and other facilities, and older adults who cannot leave their homes.
+Mobile vaccination is being offered as a service for individuals who are not able to travel to Long Beach COVID-19 Vaccination Clinics, such as those in skilled nursing, elder care, sober living and other facilities, and older adults who cannot leave their homes.
 Mobile vaccination will be available weekdays for Long Beach residents in an eligible tier with mobility issues and Long Beach facilities.

 Those who are able to access the COVID -19 vaccine through their primary care provider or at an ongoing vaccination site should continue to do so.